 Martial arts cover a broad range of activities that involve fighting techniques, physical exercises, and mental discipline.
-Martial arts originated in the ancient cultures of Asia, and are used today around the world for self-defense, exercise, health, spiritual growth, and athletic competition.
+It originated in the ancient cultures of Asia and is used today around the world for self-defense, exercise, health, spiritual growth, and athletic competition.

 The importance of breathing

 Martial artists use their breath to quiet their nerves, steady their movement, and maintain their endurance.
 Inhaling helps prepare the body for a block or strike, and exhaling helps execute the movement to its full potential.
-As you move through your form, inhale as you prepare, and exhale as you execute.
-How you breathe will dictate the type of athlete you are.
-I believe you could tell how effective a fighter is in one glance by how he or she breathes.
-Our breath does not originate in our lungs or our chests, but from deep within.
-As simple as breathing seems, effective and efficient breathing can take years of practice.
+As you move through your form inhale as you prepare, and exhale as you execute.

 Martial Arts for Adults

-Many people believe that training martial arts makes a person violent.
+Many people believe that training martial arts make a person violent.
 People think that because they’re exposed to so many techniques, it’s only natural that they would use it on others.
-A true martial artist is the complete opposite of violent.
-In fact, they will walk away from getting into fights, they know that using martial arts against other people is the last option, even if they’re being attacked.
+A true martial artist is the complete opposite of violence, they will walk away from getting into fights because they know that using martial arts against other people is the last option, even if they’re being attacked.

 - Cognitive improvements: Attentiveness (the ability to divide attention between two tasks), reaction time, and mental resilience under stress.

-- Mind and body connection: Martial arts has a unique way in helping make a connection between mental and physical.
-Through training you learn to focus and concentrate on the task at hand.
+- Mind and body connection: Martial arts have a unique way of helping make a connection between mental and physical.
+Through training, you learn to focus and concentrate on the task at hand.

-- Stress Relief: In martial arts you get to kick, punch and scream, which is a great stress release no matter what your age.
-In addition, the practices of martial arts have a calming affect that melts stress away.
+- Stress Relief: In martial arts, you get to kick, punch, and scream, which is a great stress release no matter your age.
+The practice of martial arts has a calming effect that melts stress away.